Period problems

 Period Pains

 Most women say their periods can sometimes be uncomfortable.
 One woman in ten gets pain that is bad enough for her to take time off school or work.
 Doctors call painful periods dysmenorrhoea (pronounced dis-men-or-ee-a), often shortened to dysmen (pronounced dis-men).
+Primary period pain is the commonest kind.
+It causes crampy pains below the navel, usually affecting women during their teens and twenties.
+Although is distressing and uncomfortable it doesn’t indicate any basic problem with the womb or nearby in the pelvis.

 Secondary period pain is more likely to be experienced by women in their thirties and forties.
 The pain is due to a problem in the uterus or nearby in the pelvis, so your doctor will want to find out why.
 Sometimes periods get heavier as well, depending on the cause of the pain (for example, pelvic infections, endometriosis or fibroids).
 Some intra-uterine contraceptive devices (IUDs) trigger more painful and/or heavier periods.